Skip to content

 Real-time delivery

-When config.realtime = true (the default), notifications are broadcast via ActionCable using Turbo Streams.
-The bell dropdown updates automatically without a page refresh.
+When config.realtime = true (the default), each new notification is pushed to its recipient over ActionCable as a Turbo Stream, so the bell updates without a page refresh.

 How it works